explainers-by-googlers/cross-origin-storage/README.md

 See the complete [questionnaire](security-privacy-questionnaire.md) for details.

+### Security considerations

+The API mandates [explicit user consent](#user-consent-and-permissions)) before any file access or storage operation, and permission prompts clearly inform users of the requesting site's intent, providing options to allow or deny access.
+There's no implicit cross-origin information leakage as files in COS are inaccessible without explicit user permission, ensuring no site can infer the presence or absence of specific files without user interaction.
+User agents can customize permission prompts to minimize confusion while providing transparency.
+For example, user agents may decide that origins that stored files previously may access them without prompting, provided user agents deem it safe.

+Access is scoped to individual files, [identified by their hashes](#hashing).
+Developers can't arbitrarily access all files, ensuring limited and precise access control.
+Files are uniquely identified by their cryptographic hashes (e.g., SHA-256), ensuring data integrity.
+Hashes prevent tampering with the file contens, that is, a site can be sure it gets the same contents from COS as if it had downloaded the file itself as COS guarantees that the file content matches its hash.

+File handles provided by the API can [only perform specific operations based on their context](#user-consent-and-permissions) (e.g., writing, but not reading, during creation).
+Misuse of file handles is mitigated by these constraints.

+User agents are envisioned to offer [settings UI for managing COS files](#handling-of-eviction), showing stored files and their associated origins.
+Users can manually evict files or clear all COS data, maintaining control over their storage.

+### Privacy considerations

+The use of explicit user permission ensures that COS cannot be exploited for tracking or persistent storage across origins without user awareness.
+Files in COS can't become unvolunatary [supercookies](https://blog.mozilla.org/en/internet-culture/mozilla-explains-cookies-and-supercookies/) without the user noticing.

+Prompts can [differentiate between file existence checks and access requests](#user-consent-and-permissions), reducing the risk of misuse or user misunderstanding.
+Recent origin access to a file is only visible to users via envisioned browser settings UI, not to other origins.

+COS [use cases](#use-cases) are limited on purpose to mitigate abuse.
+The API is designed for large files, discouraging use for smaller assets like JavaScript libraries.
+Its permission model inherently discourages overuse due to user interruption.

+Files in COS may be evicted under critical storage pressure, maintaining system performance and preventing abuse of storage space.

 ## Stakeholder feedback / opposition

 - **Web Developers**: Positive feedback for enabling sharing large files without repeated downloads and storage, particularly in the context of huge AI models, SQLite databases, offline storage archives, and large Wasm modules.